AstroMined/pygithub-mcp-server/docs/progress.md

 # Project Progress

 ## What Works
+- Schema test coverage improvements:
+  - Improved test coverage for issues.py from 90% to 99-100%
+  - Added comprehensive tests for datetime validation with various timezone formats
+  - Added dedicated test methods for timezone format validation
+  - Expanded test coverage for all schema classes in issues.py
+  - Addressed specific branch coverage gap in the validate_since method
+  - Added tests for edge cases in all validation methods
+  - Tested various timezone formats (Z, +00:00, -05:00, -0500)
+  - Added tests for invalid timezone formats

 - Schema validation improvements:
   - Added strict=True to field definitions in CreateIssueParams and GetIssueParams
   - Fixed validation for empty content lists in ToolResponse